jhowtan/gek2000/week13.md

         + Identify culprit: the 'system' (social conventions)
     - Aspiration:
         + true equality for all women, equal partnership of all sexes, bringing women into all participation in mainstream American society.
+    - belief that constitution should be applied to ensure enforcement of civil rights for all and equality of opportunity
+    - belief that women should not be forced to choose between motherhood and serious profession/occupation.
+    - equality of education via affirmtive action, especially higher education
     - Similar to Jim Crow laws, women find themselves in a similar situation.

 * Redstockings Manifesto, 1969